izha135/Mazes/README.md

 For dim 6 and screenWidth 800, the suggested minimum for the cellWidth is 80
 Anything smaller will be very difficult and very slow to generate/solve.

+#### ND Mazes Controls

+_Left-click_ - Toggles if the walls are visible or not
+_Right-click_ - Toggles if the outside walls are visible or not

 ---

 ### Known Bugs List